Subscribe to our newsletter for FREE pet updates

 Green Beans Provide Insoluble Fiber and Other Nutrients

 When you feed your pet a nutritionally balanced, species-appropriate diet (with low-glycemic, high-fiber vegetables), their stools should ideally be small and firm.
 If this isn’t the case, and your pet suffers from occasional bouts of constipation, green beans may help.
-They contain insoluble fiber, which may help bulk up your pet’s stool and promote healthy elimination.10 I recommend adding a teaspoon of this veggie, pureed, for every 10 pounds of body weight, given once or twice a day.
+They contain insoluble fiber, which may help bulk up your pet’s stool and promote healthy elimination.10 Add a teaspoon of this veggie, pureed, for every 10 pounds of body weight, given once or twice a day.

 Green beans are also a good source of vitamin C,11 providing 0.76 milligrams per 1 tablespoon serving.12 While mammals like dogs synthesize their own vitamin C in their liver,13 getting supplemental amounts from their diet can be ideal for their health, as this vitamin plays a role in supporting immune system function, as well as collagen production.
 Collagen is important for wound healing and skin health, as well as for decreasing gut permeability and improving the gut microbiome.14